ngocuong0105/dendron-wiki/vault/journal.Razmisli.md

 id: 2m4of0ylaxbolagj8fov8br
 title: Razmisli
 desc: ''
-updated: 1667467849237
+updated: 1668381535842
 created: 1658754729845
 ---
 # Actions
 These action items have arose after doing razmisli.
 - define clear dream
-- define passion which can bring value to other people (math/coding zadachi does not bring actual value).
+- define passion which can bring value to other people
 - find a product which you would be passionate about
 - occasionally check yourself where you are compared to others ('сверявай си часовника'), e.g. blind, forums, articles, friends and family.
 Don't fall in the trap of just working by yourself.
 Competition is what drives people and opportunities.

-# Razmisli
+# General

 What do I want to do with my life?